voidtrance/vortex/docs/Architecture.md

 HW controllers use the configuration file to create and maintain a set of HW objects.
-Each HW object type is suppose to emulate a specific type of HW makeing up the emulated machine.
-For example, there are stepper motor, endstop, probe, and heater objects among others.
+Each HW object type is suppose to emulate a specific type of HW making up the emulated machine.
+For example, there are stepper motor,endstop, probe, and heater objects among others.

 Each HW object defines its own set of commands, events, and status.
 Commands are used to tell the HW object what action to perform, events are used to